How to Make a Complaint under the Canadian Victims Bill of Rights

 How to submit your complaint

-If you wish to submit a complaint with the National Office for Victims (NOV), please complete this form and submit it to NOV.
+If you wish to submit a complaint with the National Office for Victims (NOV), please download and complete the Victim Complaint Form (PDF 371 KB) and submit it to NOV.
 For any additional enquires please call us at 1-866-525-0554

 You can submit your complaint to the National Office for Victims in a number of ways: